polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/srtool.md

 The image that only specifies the compiler version always contains the latest version of the software.

+### Download an image from the Docker Hub

+You can pull a  `paritytech/srtool` container image directly from Docker Hub or install and use one of the [helper programs]() for working with the  `paritytech/srtool` container.

+To pull the image from the Docker Hub:

+1. Sign in to Docker Hub.

+2. Type `paritytech/srtool` in the Search field and press Enter.

+3. Click **paritytech/srtool**, then click **Tags**.

+4. Copy the command for the image you want to pull.

-1. Open a terminal shell on your local computer.
+5. Open a terminal shell on your local computer.

+6. Paste the command you copied from the Docker Hub.

-2. Download and unpack the image by running a command similar to the following:
+   For example, you should run a command similar to the following:

    ```bash
    docker pull paritytech/srtool:1.62.0
    ```

+   The command downloads and unpacks the image.

 ## Get helper programs